-- 1. The Parties recognise that transparent measures are important for building trust in the digital economy, creating a conducive environment for digital trade and facilitating trade. - 2.
-Each Party shall promptly publish, or otherwise promptly make publicly available where publication is not practicable, its laws, regulations, procedures and administrative rulings of general application with respect to any matter covered by this Chapter. - 3.
-Each Party shall respond promptly to any request by the other Party for specific information on any of its actual or proposed laws or regulations referred to in paragraph 2. - 4.
-To the extent possible, each Party shall: - (a) publish in advance any measure referred to in paragraph 2 that it proposes
+- The Parties recognise that transparent measures are important for building trust in 1. the digital economy, creating a conducive environment for digital trade and facilitating trade. - Each Party shall promptly publish, or otherwise promptly make publicly available 2. where publication is not practicable, its laws, regulations, procedures and administrative rulings of general application with respect to any matter covered by this Chapter. - Each Party shall respond promptly to any request by the other Party for specific 3. information on any of its actual or proposed laws or regulations referred to in paragraph - 4.
+To the extent possible, each Party shall: - publish in advance any measure referred to in paragraph 2 that it proposes to adopt; and

-&lt;sup>9 For greater certainty, "separate" does not mean a specific facility or lane.
+9 For greater certainty, "separate" does not mean a specific facility or lane.

-&lt;sup>10 Notwithstanding this Article, a Party may assess customs duties, or may require formal entry documents, for restricted or controlled goods such as goods subject to import licensing or similar requirements.
+10 Notwithstanding this Article, a Party may assess customs duties, or may require formal entry documents, for restricted or controlled goods such as goods subject to import licensing or similar requirements.

-- to adopt; and - (b) provide interested persons and the other Party with a reasonable opportunity to comment on such proposed measures. - 5.
+- (b) provide interested persons and the other Party with a reasonable opportunity to comment on such proposed measures. - 5.
 Where this Chapter requires a Party to publish information, each Party shall ensure that such information is published on the Internet.